 Aga Khan University of pakistan

-The Aga Khan University , is a private research university located in Karachi, Sindh, Pakistan.Founded in 1983, the university was named f... thumbnail 1 summary
+The Aga Khan University , is a private research university located in Karachi, Sindh, Pakistan.Founded in 1983, the university was named f...
+10:06 AMThe university holds the unique distinction of being one of the first private-sector universities in Pakistan

 The Aga Khan University maintains its central campus in Pakistan; teaching hospitals in countries in the African Great Lakes; and the United Kingdom.
 The university offers various academic programmes for undergraduate, post-graduate studies in biological and medical sciences It is organized into five undergraduate and four post-graduate programmes on two main campusesPakistan and Tanzania.
 The University is a member of the Association of Commonwealth Universities of the United Kingdom.